najoast/AngelscriptNotes/GAS/Init Ability Actor Info.md

-bvMust be done after possession (the Controller has been set for the Pawn)
+Must be done after possession (the Controller has been set for the Pawn)

 * Player-Controlled Character
 	* ASC Lives on the Pawn